MuhammadHamidRaza/OpenAI-Agent-SDK-Mastery/day_11_project_1_simple_qa_agent/README.md

 ### **Course Overview**

 Welcome to Day 11 of the **OpenAI Agent SDK Mastery** course!
 After ten days of building foundational knowledge—from understanding agents and their execution to defining tools, managing memory, and observing behavior through tracing—it's time to synthesize these concepts into your first complete project.
 Today, you will build a **Simple Q&A Agent**.
 This project will solidify your understanding of how different components of the OpenAI Agents SDK work together to create a functional and intelligent application.
-You'll define an agent, equip it with a tool for information retrieval, and ensure it can maintain context across turns using sessions, all while being able to trace its operations for debugging.

 ---

+### **TL;DR**

+*   Combine `Agent`, `WebSearchTool`, `SQLiteSession`, and `Runner` to build a conversational Q&A agent.
+*   Use `WebSearchTool` to give the agent access to real-time information.
+*   Use `SQLiteSession` to maintain conversation history.
+*   Inspect `RunResult` to understand the agent's behavior.

+---

+### **Objectives**

+*   Build a complete Q&A agent from scratch.
+*   Integrate a hosted tool (`WebSearchTool`) with an agent.
+*   Implement conversational memory using `SQLiteSession`.
+*   Run and test a multi-turn conversation with an agent.
+*   Inspect the agent's execution flow using `RunResult`.

+---

-## Project Goal: Build a Simple Q&A Agent
+## 1) Project Goal: Build a Simple Q&A Agent

 Your goal for today is to create an agent that can answer general knowledge questions.
 To make it truly useful, it should be able to: